NicholasMoser/BinaryHero/README.md

 Many file types are recognized by Binary Hero, and the characteristics of the possible encounters will be tailored to the characteristics of the file.
 For example, particularly large image files will yield harder encounters with greater prizes.
+Every player of this game should have an experience unique to their computer!

 ## Resources